Counting linearly polarized gluons with lattice QCD

-This indicates that the lattice results for $R(\xi, \vect{b}_T^2, P_3)$ is a very nice approximation of the degree of polarization because the perturbative matching effect is suppressed by $\alpha_s^2$.

 We note that the matching coefficient in Eq.~\eqref{eq:coef} is derived in the $\overline{\mathrm{MS}}$ scheme.
-In a practical lattice calculation, the commonly used schemes include the ratio scheme, RI/MOM, hybrid scheme, etc. In our proposal, we do not need those schemes because the ratio is UV finite, and although different results for hard functions $H_h$ and $H_f$ may be derived in different schemes, their ratio should be equal.
+In our proposal, we do not need lattice renormalization schemes because the ratio is UV finite, and although different results for hard functions $H_h$ and $H_f$ may be derived in different schemes, their ratio should be equal.

-The determination of ratio $R$ on the lattice can be helpful in phenomenology at the hadron colliders.
+The determination of ratio $R$ on the lattice is helpful in phenomenology at the hadron colliders.
 We take the production of scalar (or pseudoscalar) boson $H$ at low transverse momentum as an example.
-By converting the factorization formula in $(x,\vect{p}_{T})$-space in Ref.~\cite{Boer:2011kf} to $(x,\vect{b}_T)$ space, the differential cross section at low $|\vect{q}_T|$ can be expressed in terms of $f_1^g$ and $R$ as
+By converting the factorization formula in $(x,\vect{p}_{T})$-space in Ref.~\cite{Boer:2011kf} to $(x,\vect{b}_T)$ space, the differential cross section at low $|\vect{q}_T|$ can be expressed in terms of $f_1^g$ and $R$. {To get rid of the $f_1^g$ part, one can further introduce the ratio with the differential cross section of $J/\Psi+\gamma$~\cite{denDunnen:2014kjo}:}

-with the help of Eq.~\eqref{eq:ratio:fac}, where $+/-$ corresponds to the scalar and pseudo scalar, respectively.
+where in the denominator $\vect{q}_T$ is the transverse momentum of the $J/\Psi\gamma$ pair, and differential cross sections should be measured at low $\vect{q}_T$. $+/-$ corresponds to the scalar and pseudo scalar, respectively.
 Thus the effect of linearly polarized gluon on the Higgs boson production could be determined with lattice QCD calculations.
 With similar discussions in~\cite{Boer:2011kf}, our ratio can also be used to determine the parity of the Higgs boson.

 To summarize, we have explored the feasibility of calculating the TMD of linearly polarized gluons in an unpolarized hadron on the lattice, in the framework of large momentum effective theory.
 We propose to calculate the ratio of linearly polarized gluon TMD over the unpolarized gluon TMD, which characterizes the degree of gluon polarization.
 We define a Euclidean version of this ratio, which is UV finite.
 Therefore, no renormalization and soft factor subtraction are necessary.
 Furthermore, we evaluate the perturbative matching that connects the ratio and its light-cone partner and find that the perturbative matching coefficient is zero at one-loop.
 Thus the ratio discussed in this work is a good approximation of the ratio of $h_1^{\perp g}$ and $f_1^g$.
 Future lattice simulations will shed light on the distribution of linearly polarized gluons in a hadron, and could provide useful information for phenomenology at the hadron colliders.